AM - Entering and Reviewing Banked Leave (ALRA) Conversion - Payroll Coordinator

 - Note: The convert to ALRA absence, take MUST be dated between 7/1-10/31.

-HRS will process the Conversion of vacation to ALRA in that night's monthly absence calculation.
-The system will first take hours from Vacation Carryover Lost as of the fiscal year that just ended (if available), then current year Vacation Carryover (if available) and convert the total amount elected to the ALRA balance.
+HRS will process the Conversion of vacation to banked leave in that night's monthly absence calculation.
+The system will first take hours from Vacation Carryover as of June 30th, in none then current year Vacation as of June 30th converting the total amount elected to the banked leave balance.

 - Locate Absence Event through Global Payroll & Absence Mgmt > Payee Data > Maintain Absences > Absence Event